Birkenhead Central railway station: Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 There are toilets, several payphones, a vending machine, booking office and live departure and arrival screens, on the platform, for passenger information.
 Each platform has a waiting shelter, as well as sheltered seating.
 The station does not have a car park, but does have a secure cycle locker with 28 spaces.
 Access to the station is by ramp, and there is step-free access to the platforms, for wheelchairs and prams, via the lifts.
 The station also has a snack bar, in the main booking hall.

 Services

 Trains operate every 15 minutes between Chester and Liverpool on weekdays and Saturdays until late evening when the service becomes half-hourly, as it is on Sundays.
 Additionally there is a half-hourly service between Liverpool and Ellesmere Port all day, every day.
-Northbound trains operate via Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
+Northbound trains operate via Birkenhead Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
 Southbound trains all proceed as far as Hooton, where the lines to Chester and Ellesmere Port divide.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.